-On that cold day in February (Saturday, 10th), Gilbert's attitude seemed to be one of urgency.
+On that cold day in February 1951, Gilbert's attitude seemed to be one of urgency.
 I do not recollect ever seeing him so earnest.
 I told him that the story of his Foundation must be recorded, and spent the evening writing an account of what I had learned and re-learned.
 The following morning I presented it to him for his comments.
-It is given below, exactly as drafted, without polishing or embellishment, except that Gilbert's occasional emendations, made in his own handwriting, are included as indicated:
+It is given below, including Gilbert's occasional amendations made in his own handwriting.

-In 1909, after the resignation of William B. Johnson from the C. S. Board of Directors at Mrs. Eddy's request and consequently from the position of Clerk of The Mother Church, John V. Dittemore, already a Director, took over the position of Clerk.
-After the decease of Mary Baker Eddy, John Dittemore began collecting letters and items of interest by and about Mrs. Eddy.
-In the June, 1912, issue of the Ladies' Home Journal he published with comments some early letters and poems by Mrs. Eddy written between 1844 and 1870.
-The following is a copy of a letter he received from Henry Mark Baker, executor of the will of Mrs. Eddy:
+In 1909, after the resignation of William B. Johnson from the C.S.
+Board of Directors at Mrs Eddy's request and consequently from the position of Clerk of The Mother Church, John V. Dittemore, already a Director, took over the position of Clerk.
+After the decease of Mary Baker Eddy, John Dittemore began collecting letters and items of interest by and about Mrs Eddy.
+In the June, 1912, issue of the Ladies' Home Journal he published with comments some early letters and poems by Mrs Eddy written between 1844 and 1870.
+The following is a copy of a letter he received from Henry Mark Baker, executor of the Will of Mrs Eddy:

-"Concord, New Hampshire "March 8, 1912
+Concord, New Hampshire March 8, 1912

-"Mr. John V. Dittemore "135 St. Paul Street "Brookline, Massachusetts
+Mr John V. Dittemore 135 St Paul Street Brookline, Massachusetts

-"Dear Sir: -
+Dear Sir:-

-"I hereby give you permission, in my capacity as executor of the estate of Mary Baker Eddy, to publish the letters written by Mrs. Eddy to her relatives and others in past years, and also the original girlhood poems purchased by you through George W. Baker of Tilton, which are now owned by you.
+I hereby give you permission, in my capacity as executor of the estate of Mary Baker Eddy, to publish the letters written by Mrs Eddy to her relatives and others in past years, and also the original girlhood poems purchased by you through George W. Baker of Tilton, which are now owned by you.

-"Yours very truly,
+Yours very truly,

-"(signed) HENRY M. BAKER,
+(signed) HENRY M. BAKER Executor

-"Executor."

-Shortly after Mrs. Eddy's decease, Messrs.
-C. F. Libbie & Co., Auctioneers of 597 Washington St., Boston, produced a catalogue offering a number of Mrs. Eddy's autograph letters at an auction sale to be held on February 23rd and 24th, 1911.
+Shortly after Mrs Eddy's decease, Messrs.
+C.F.
+Libbie & Co., Auctioneers of 597 Washington St., Boston, produced a catalogue offering a number of Mrs Eddy's autograph letters at an auction sale to be held on February 23rd and 24th, 1911.
 Quotations from these letters were included in the catalogue and the Board of Directors in Boston obtained an injunction for the withdrawal of the catalogue and later won their suit against Messrs.
-Libbie & Co. in which they claimed sole right as Mrs. Eddy's heirs to the publications for sale of any of Mrs. Eddy's writings, letters, etc.
+Libbie & Co. in which they claimed sole right as Mrs Eddy's heirs to the publications for sale of any of Mrs Eddy's writings, letters, etc.

-In 1919 differences between Dittemore and other members of the Board came to a head, and the latter voted to replace the former by Mrs. Annie Knott.
+In 1919 differences between Dittemore and other members of the Board came to a head, and the latter voted to replace the former by Mrs Annie Knott.
 Dittemore contested their action before the Courts and lost.
-Since he had been collecting the material about Mrs. Eddy as an individual member of the Board, and not on behalf of the whole Board, it remained in his possession; and even though the Court ordered him to turn over everything relating to the Board of Directors, he retained in large measure his own copies of the material.
-A list of what was turned over appeared in the C. S. Watchman (organ of Annie Bill's "organization").
-When Dittemore and Bill went sour and decided to discredit Mrs. Eddy as a means of discrediting the then C. S. organizational set-up, Dittemore turned to his copies and with the assistance of Sutherland Bates prepared his biography of Mary Baker Eddy hard on the heels of Dakin's uncomplimentary biography.
+Since he had been collecting the material about Mrs Eddy as an individual member of the Board, and not on behalf of the whole Board, it remained in his possession; and even though the Court ordered him to turn over everything relating to the Board of Directors, he retained in large measure his own copies of the material.
+A list of what was turned over appeared in the Christian Science Watchman (organ of Annie Bill's "organization").
+When Dittemore and Bill went sour and decided to discredit Mrs Eddy as a means of discrediting the then Christian Science organizational set-up, Dittemore turned to his copies and with the assistance of Ernest Sutherland Bates prepared his distorted biography of Mary Baker Eddy hard on the heels of Dakin's uncomplimentary biography.
 These books appeared in 1929 and 1930 respectively.